 This year’s hurricane season has taught us a number of lessons which we want to share with not just our customers, but every business, particularly if it operates in an area prone to extreme weather conditions.

 We know that working from home is not a solution as residential neighbourhoods can also be evacuated, and at the very least may suffer power and connectivity outages.
 It is absolutely critical that businesses have more than one site for recovery operations, even if your site has its own generators and multiple internet access solutions.

 It pays to take pre-emptive action, relocating your operating base and employees as soon as possible: your critical resources need to be prepared to leave a region at minimum notice.

 It’s important to ensure your business takes a people-centric, not facility-centric, view on recovery.
 Ask yourself the following questions.
 Where do my critical resources live?
 How will they access a recovery site in a time of crisis?
 What happens if they are forced to evacuate by a government entity?
 What personal safety and security choices am I forcing them to make?
 How can I provide a productive work environment, with multiple, flexible locations to serve my critical resources best no matter what disaster strikes?
 Keeping the safety and wellbeing of your employees in mind will help them, and your business, through a time of crisis.

 For more information on hurricane protection, go to regusworkplacerecovery.com/news/hurricane-season

-For further information on how Regus can help your organisation plan and prepare for a disaster, please contact our team
+For further information on how Regus can help your organisation plan and prepare for hurricane season, please contact our team

 Read next article